iv4nnet/MirrorObjectiveWithLensCorrector/README.md

 # Mirror Objective with Lens Corrector

 ## Overview
 This repository contains a course project on the design and optimization of a mirror objective with a lens corrector.
-Developed as part of the "Applied Optics" course at Moscow State Technical University of Bauman, the project involves detailed calculations and simulations to create an optical system that combines a two-mirror Cassagrain configuration with a dual-lens afocal corrector (Churilovsky corrector) and a Smith lens for field curvature correction.
+Developed as part of the "Applied Optics" course at Moscow State Technical University of Bauman, the project involves detailed calculations (performed in Mathcad) and simulations to create an optical system that combines a two-mirror Cassagrain configuration with a dual-lens afocal corrector (Churilovsky corrector) and a Smith lens for field curvature correction.

 ## Project Description
 The project is divided into several key sections: